 What is a Vortex

-We started at Boynton Canyon the furthest North from the town.
+We started our first Sedona hike at Boynton Canyon the furthest North from the town.
 It’s said there are two vortexes at Boynton Canyon.
 We hiked the trail for about 40 minutes (one way) up to two tall red rock formations.

 Even if you’re not seeking out a vortex you should visit Airport Mesa for the views alone.
 This is the closest Vortex to the centre of Sedona located along Airport Road.
 Take the drive up to the lookout and feast your eyes on the views which seem to go on forever.
 There are lots of trails around but you’ll need to climb down to find the vortex.
 The shot below looks across to Thunder Mountain.